Austria

 Recruitments are carried out freely by universities

-This applies to 22 other countries: Brandenburg, Cyprus, Czech Republic, Estonia, Finland, Flanders, Hesse, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Slovakia, Sweden, Switzerland, Turkey, United Kingdom
+This applies to 20 other countries: Brandenburg, Estonia, Finland, Flanders, Wallonia, Hesse, Hungary, Iceland, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Slovakia, Slovenia, Sweden, Switzerland, United Kingdom

 58% Salaries for senior academic staff